 - Sucking on flavored frozen desserts, such as ice pops

 The usual sore throat remedies are insufficient for strep throat treatment or soreness caused by bacteria.
 If your FastMed provider determines that your sore throat is caused by strep or other bacteria, you most likely will be prescribed antibiotics.
 Make sure you continue the full course of antibiotics, even if you feel better after a few days.
 This will prevent the bacteria from returning, as well as the development of drug-resistant bacteria—a growing worldwide problem.

 When to seek medical help for a sore or strep throat

 In general, if your sore throat lasts longer than one to two days, or is accompanied by other symptoms, such as joint pain, difficult breathing, abdominal pain, rash, or fever, you should seek medical care at your nearest FastMed location.

 All FastMed locations are open 365 days a year, with extended hours.
-If you experience a sore throat, visit your local neighborhood FastMed Urgent Care for convenient, professional, and affordable care, with no appointment necessary.
+If you experience a sore throat, visit your local neighborhood FastMed for convenient, professional, and affordable care, with no appointment necessary.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.